Close

-The majority of construction accidents are attributable to employer negligence and end up being resolved as workers compensation claims.
+The majority of construction accidents are attributable to employer negligence and end up being resolved as workers’ compensation claims.
 Often, however, there are third parties that can be held liable for construction site injuries outside of worker’s comp.
-If you have been injured in a construction site accident, contact our construction injury attorneys to find out what your options are.
+If you have been injured in a construction site accident, contact our Baltimore construction accident lawyer to discuss your legal options.

 The largest percentage of construction mishaps occur during the worker’s first year on the job.
 Inexperience is the most obvious answer for this spike in first-year accidents.
-Another problem for workers generally but particularly new employees is overexertion.
-Your body is not ready for the demand of the job or, for long-time employees, your body is worn out from the demands of the job.
+Another problem for workers, generally but particularly new employees, is overexertion.
+Your body is not ready for the demands of the job, or, for long-time employees, your body is worn out from the demands of the job.
 Overexertion causes nearly one-fourth of workplace injuries.

 Another great risk factor for workers is elevation.
 Falls are common.
 Injuries from elevation falls are the third leading cause of construction injuries and fatalities.
 Other common accidents include: scaffold accidents, explosions, electrocution accidents, and forklift collision injuries.